 So, why not?

 AI can greatly speed up the tedious parts of many undertakings as well as help with getting creative input.
 I just don't consider it to have a place in my music making.
 After three decades going from the initial spark of wanting to compose music to get to the point where I can (finally) make what I hear in my head (as well as not having a completely naive-sounding end result), I've basically learned to work with myself.

 For me, musical creation tools are not so much the instruments or any of the technologies used, but the way I've learned to work and approach an idea.

 Don't get me wrong: writers block is very much a thing and it definitely takes dedication and overcoming a lot of frustration to actually complete something, going back-and-forth between moments of pride and paranoia.

 I take this "suffering" as part of the process and the only "assistance" I need to shape the natural course of my decisions.

 Listen / keep in touch

-To stay in the loop or to find information on where to download/stream Drosophelia's music, consult the Drosophelia website and its pages.
+To stay in the loop about the latest news, consult the Drosophelia website and its pages.